 The main job of an accountant is to look after your limited company’s tax affairs.
-When you sign up with a new firm, you need to provide them with the authority to deal with HMRC on your behalf.
+When you sign up with a new firm, you must give them the authority to deal with HMRC on your behalf.
 So, how does this authorisation process work in practice?

 Permission is given via HMRC’s agent authorisation process.
 This grants an accountant or tax adviser permission to act on your company’s behalf and deal with: